 One of the lesser talked about forms of utilization is that which applies to installment loans.
 The MyFICO moderator highlights that of a loan’s original amount, for the high achievers an average of 35% has been paid down.

 When you think about it, the installment loan utilization rate probably correlates closely with the average homeowner who bailed on their underwater mortgage during this real estate crisis.
 Why?
 Because those underwater were much more likely to be (a) recent buyers before the bubble burst, and/or (b) people who bought with little to nothing down.
 It makes sense that someone who has already paid off 35% of their mortgage is far more likely to stay in their house and keep paying.

 One last important note – credit scores are not created equal!

-I bet you 10 to 1 that sooner or later, some doofus will post a comment below saying something like “I have a 880 credit score” or “I’m only 20 and my credit score is already above 800.”
+Sooner or later, someone will post a comment below saying something like “I have a 880 credit score” or “I’m only 20 and my credit score is already above 800.”
+Don’t believe it.

 Best cards for beefing up your report?

 Below are some good ones that have a reputation for giving respectable credit limits.
 It’s a good idea to have accounts with different banks.
 For example, if you already use Chase and AmEx, get a Discover and Capital One.